mordachai/tactical-map/README.md

 - **Tactical Map Image**: The image path for the Tactical Map
 - **Tactical Map Grid Type**: The type of grid to be used on the Tactical Map (Gridless, Square, 2x Hexagonal)
 - **Tactical Map Grid Size**: The size of the grid on the Tactical Map
+- **Tactical Map Type:** Top-down View and Isometric View.
+It is only important if you want to use alternative token images for each view.
 - **Add Tokens to Encounter**: Automatically adds all scene tokens to a combat encounter when the Tactical Map is activated

 ### Adding a Tactical Map